 With competing needs for Government resources, coupled with changing focus away from development partners and donors, there are limited financial and other resources available to meet the ever increasing demand for services.

 Consequently, the Government is encouraging WSPs, as well as other Government entities involved in the WSS services provisions, to look for innovative ways of raising infrastructure financing.

-In this regard, the Ministry of Water and Irrigation (MWI) has identified the private sector, through Public Private Partnerships (PPPs) and commercial financing from banks and other lenders, as a key component to financing some of the Vision 2030 infrastructure projects.
+In this regard, the Ministry of Environment, Water and Natural Resources (MoEWNR) has identified the private sector, through Public Private Partnerships (PPPs) and commercial financing from banks and other lenders, as a key component to financing some of the Vision 2030 infrastructure projects.

-The need to raise commercial financing to fund investments in WSS infrastructure provides an opportunity for commercial banks and other lending institutions to provide credit products to WSPs.
-This opportunity is explained in more details in Section 4 of this document.
+The need to raise commercial financing to fund investments by WSPs is therefore pressing.
+This need is explained in more details in section 2.4 Why WSPs should consider Commercial Financing.